uwcse440/web-cse440-au14/_assignments/assignment4/index.md

 ## 4d: Poster session, final video, and final website

-Due: Website/video uploaded before final exam block.
-Attend during the final exam block on Monday Dec 8, 2014
+Due: Website/video uploaded the night before the final exam block.
+Attend during the final exam block on Monday Dec 8, 2014.

 You’re almost done!
 Show up to the final exam block so you can present your one-minute pitch and your poster.